poppyclark/ridethereef/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 caption: Rip Curl typography throughout the years- Drew Dua
 comments: true
 ---
-Rip Curl is one of the biggest and most important Surf Brands in the world, it was founded in 1969 and has since grown and evolved to meet the needs of the customers and their philosophy.
+Rip Curl is one of the largest and most important Surf Brands in the world, it was founded in 1969 and has since grown and evolved to meet the needs of its customers and their philosophies.

 ![Burleigh Heads QLD, Australia- Taken by Manny Moreno](../uploads/manny-moreno-getjzv1icdw-unsplash.jpg)